Christianity in Japan | Japanese Religions

-Oda Nobunaga, the leader of a group of samurai who wanted unification of Japan in the late 16th century, accepted the activities of the missionaries, but when Toyotomi Hideyoshi became the leader he expelled them.
+Oda Nobunaga was the leader of a group of samurai who wanted the unification of Japan in the late 16th century.
+He accepted the activities of the missionaries, but when Toyotomi Hideyoshi became the leader he expelled them.
 There were several reasons for that; firstly, he was afraid that Japan might become a colony of the European countries like so many other Asian countries already had at that time.

 Secondly, he wanted to have all the power to himself, and a foreign religion was the last thing he could use if he wanted to establish that.
 And thirdly, he got angry about the fact that some Japanese people were sold as slaves by the Europeans.
 Also, some missionaries dismantled Shinto shrines and Buddhist temples, making them even less popular with Toyotomi and his followers.
 To set a strong example, 26 Catholics were executed by crucifixion by Toyotomi Hideyoshi in 1597.

 From 1603, Tokugawa Ieyasu took the power and became Shogun.
 The Tokugawa Shogunate gradually prohibited Christianity, because the idea in Christianity that all people are equal is against the hierarchal ideas of the Shogunate, and if the missionaries would increase their activities, it would mean that the government loses control over the population.